top of page

 School Holidays = Splash Time! 💧 Tips for Confident, Safe & Joyful Water Fun Over The School Holidays ☀️

-School holidays are the perfect chance to enjoy time together in the water — practising skills, making memories and helping your child feel confident and comfortable around water.
-These tips are grounded in the Aquanat approach: playful learning, mindful connection, strong safety habits and supporting natural movement in the water.
+School holidays are the perfect chance to enjoy time together in the water.
+Practising skills, making memories, and helping your child feel confident and comfortable around water are essential.
+These tips are grounded in the Aquanat approach: playful learning, mindful connection, strong safety habits, and supporting natural movement in the water.

 1. Make It Play-Centred & Regular